With no action by Washington, states race to offer virus aid

 Republicans have proposed a $300 million aid package to small businesses and nonprofits, but the legislation is stalled.
 GOP lawmakers told the governor if he does not call a special session to address the need, many businesses and charities “might not survive the winter.”

-Lawmakers in one state, Illinois, threw up theirs hands and went home despite an unaddressed $3.9 billion budget deficit.
-They cited the health threat posed by the virus and hope for help from the nation's capital.
+Having already committed the bulk of their virus relief allotment, lawmakers in one state, Illinois, were forced to end the year with an unaddressed $3.9 billion budget deficit.
+They canceled what would be their regular fall session in November, citing the health threat posed by the virus, and expressed hope for help from the nation's capital when they return.

 “If the federal government doesn’t stand up and step in, we’re in a very bad situation — for our schools, colleges and universities, health care programs, child care, senior services,” House Majority Leader Greg Harris, a Democrat, said.
 “This isn’t like all the blue states are hurting and all the red states are humming along.
 Everybody’s in bad shape.”